BRYCEPENG/my-work-root/README.md

-# The simple step to build your IDE by modified LazyVim.
+# The simple steps to build your IDE by modified LazyVim.

 ## Using environment:
 - Ubuntu 18:04